cosmos/relayer/README.md

 # Then add the chains and paths that you will need to work with the
 # gaia chains spun up by the two-chains script
-$ rly chains add -f configs/demo/ibc0.json
-$ rly chains add -f configs/demo/ibc1.json
+$ rly cfg add-dir configs/demo

+# NOTE: you may want to look at the config between these steps
 $ cat ~/.relayer/config/config.yaml

-# To finalize your config, add a path between the two chains
-$ rly paths add ibc0 ibc1 demo-path -f configs/demo/demo.json

 # Now, add the key seeds from each chain to the relayer to give it funds to work with
 $ rly keys restore ibc0 testkey "$(jq -r '.secret' data/ibc0/n0/gaiacli/key_seed.json)"